 A simple yet powerful landing page cannot exist without lightweight and crystal-clear visuals that won’t affect load times.
 Achieving this with SVG can be a piece of cake, as SVG animations are quite small in comparison to gifs or videos.
 However, when you have a lot of them, you will still need to do some optimization work in order to get the best possible load times.

 Depending on the complexity of your animations, your code might require the browser to do more work before it can display the first-page render.
-Fortunately, there is a workaround to optimize your cool landing page animations so that they won’t cause any problem in terms of page speed and user experience.
+Fortunately, there is a workaround to optimize your cool landing page animations so that they won’t cause any problems in terms of page speed and user experience.
 If you want to learn more about SVG optimizations, check out this dedicated article that will explain everything you need to know about it.

 5. Show a demo